Chlortoluron

-Chlortoluron or chlorotoluron are the common names for an organic compound of the phenylurea class of herbicides used to control broadleaf and annual grass weeds in cereal crops.
+Chlortoluron, chlorotoluron and CTU are the common names for an organic compound of the phenylurea class of herbicides used to control broadleaf and annual grass weeds in cereal crops.

 History

 In 1952, chemists at E. I. du Pont de Nemours and Company patented a series of aryl urea derivatives as herbicides.
 Several compounds covered by this patent were commercialized as herbicides: monuron (4-chlorophenyl), diuron (3,4-dichlorophenyl) and chlortoluron, the 3-chloro-4-methylphenyl example.
 Subsequently, over thirty related urea analogs with the same mechanism of action reached the market worldwide.

+Chlortoluron entered the British market in 1971, alongside isoproturon.
+CTU was more effective against black-grass, though suffered greater herbicide resistance, so by the 1980s isoproturon overtook it in popularity.
+Both saw large use as British agriculture was then moving towards earlier sowing, to reduce damage to soil structure, by sowing at drier times.
+Chlortoluron and isoproturon were useful to control blackgrass while growing winter wheat.

 Synthesis

 As described in the du Pont patent, the starting material is a substituted aryl amine, an aniline, which is treated with phosgene to form its isocyanate derivative.
 This is subsequently reacted with dimethylamine to give the final product.